pablomatiasgomez/real-estate-listings/README.md

 ## Prerequisites

-Before you begin, you need to have chrome installed in your machine, if you don't have it or you experience errors running `npm install` when installing puppeteer, try running the following:
+Before you begin, you need to have chrome installed in your machine, if you don't have it or you experience errors running `npm install` when installing puppeteer, try running the following to install a working google chrome version:

 ```
 # Versions